 The takeoff distance can be calculated, either as ground run plus climb to clear an obstacle, or accelerate-stop distance in case of engine failure.
-The obstacle height h_O is typically 35 ft for commercial transport aircraft, or 50 ft for military aircraft and general aviation.
-This calculation allows determination of the balanced field length: engine failure at critical speed, such that the distance to clear the obstacle equals the distance to stop.
 Landing and VTOL takeoff calculations are not implemented, as these are best solved as an optimal control problem.